CringleySDays/AvTech-Support/User_Agreements.md

 # ***AvTech Support User Agreement***

-- User will have to give all the Permission the Bot asks for in order for it to work properly
+- User will have to give all the Permission the Bot asks for in order for it to work properly.
+Use [ `/bot_info` ] for more information

 - When AvTech Support joins the Server, it’ll collect the following Data it needs: Server ID to make a Dataset for that Server

-- When you use /setup, AvTech bot will gather Data that it only asks for which are Bot Logging Channel, Ticket Channel, Ticket Helper Role, Admin Role, Support Category (Optional).
+- When you use [ `/setup` ] , AvTech Support will gather Data that it only asks for which are Bot Logging Channel, Ticket Channel, Ticket Helper Role, Admin Role, Support Category (Optional).
 It’ll also save the message ID of the Ticket Embed message.
 It’ll create a category (if neeeded) and save the category ID in the Database.

 - When any users in the Server create a ticket, it’ll save the following Data: User ID of who created the Ticket, Ticket Channel ID, Server ID